touch2shop/cassandra-elasticsearch-sync/README.md

         }'

 Due to Elasticsearch's architecture and the fact that it was built with search as a first class citzen, the above query does not suffer from performance degradation.
 Internally, the `_timestamp` field is stored as a long integer, which is automatically indexed.

+### Avoiding Cycles

+One of the common problems faced in bidirectional syncing is how to avoid cycles.
+For instance, applying updates from Cassandra to Elasticsearch could generate another set of updates from Elasticsearch to Cassandra, which in turn would generate more update from Cassandra to Elasticsearch, and so on...
+One could end up creating an infinite update cycle if he is not careful.
+Here is an example diagram:

+        CASSANDRA                                      ELASTICSEARCH

+        {id: 1, name: "alice", timestamp: 1}   --->   {id: 1, name: "bob", timestamp: 2}
+        {id: 1, name: "alice", timestamp: 3}   <---   {id: 1, name: "alice", timestamp: 2}
+        {id: 1, name: "alice", timestamp: 3}   --->   {id: 1, name: "alice", timestamp: 4}
+        {id: 1, name: "alice", timestamp: 5}   <---   {id: 1, name: "alice", timestamp: 4}

+...and so on.

+There are several techniques to break such cycles.
+One that is simple and also very effective is is to only apply updates from one database to another if data is different.
+It is easy to see how this breaks the cycle in two iterations:

+        CASSANDRA                                      ELASTICSEARCH

+        {id: 1, name: "alice", timestamp: 1}   ---->   {id: 1, name: "bob", timestamp: 2}
+        {id: 1, name: "alice", timestamp: 1}           {id: 1, name: "alice", timestamp: 2}

 LIMITATIONS
 -----------